Taylor-S-Smith/SmashUpCSharp/src/NOTES.md

 - Tooth and Claw And Guns stops a minions own effect (Oponents war raptor won't gain power)
 - Wildlife preserve discards all other players cards currently on your minions
 - Two allow you to choose
+- Wizard base puts cards on top of base deck in correct order

 Event Approach Rules:
 - Events should only be used for logic that: